 "All NJ & all who came to lie about Whitney's Godless life saw these beauties!She's in hell! #NoWordsByCelebsChangeThat " tweeted the woman Saturday.

 Recently, Westboro has failed to show up at other events as well.
 After promoting their protest, they failed to appear at the funeral of U.S. Army Spc.
 Jordan Christopher Schumann as they said.
-They also did not show up for a law enforcement officer's funeral in Ogden, Utah, they had planned to protest.
+They also did not show up for a law enforcement officer's funeral in Ogden, Utah, but they failed.